MMEX Database Sync Across Android, iOS, and Desktop

 On Android, MMEX uses the Storage Access Framework (SAF) to access the database stored on cloud services like Google Drive or Dropbox.
 By copying the file to local storage, MMEX can perform faster database operations without depending on network speeds or cloud availability.
 Once database operations are completed or at regular intervals, the changes are synced back to the cloud file.

-- Key Benefit: Improved performance due to local copies.
+• Key Benefit: Improved performance due to local copies.

-- Sync Timing: Sync occurs after database operations or periodically.
+• Sync Timing: Sync occurs periodically.

-- Conflict Handling: Conflicts are resolved manually using timestamps, ensuring that the most recent version of the database is synced.
+• Conflict Handling: Conflicts are resolved manually using timestamps, ensuring that the most recent version of the database is synced.

 iOS (MMEX for iOS)